Exxon profit nearly doubles, but falls short of expectations

 2 Min Read

-REUTERS - Exxon Mobil Corp, the world's largest publicly traded oil producer, said on Friday its quarterly profit nearly doubled on surging margins at its operations outside the United States, but results fell shy of Wall Street's expectations.
+(Reuters) - Exxon Mobil Corp (XOM.N), the world's largest publicly traded oil producer, said on Friday its quarterly profit nearly doubled on surging margins at its operations outside the United States, but results fell shy of Wall Street's expectations.

 Shares of Irving, Texas-based Exxon fell about 1.9 percent in premarket trading to $79.30.